Anatomy Of An Effective Digital Coupon

 One of the biggest giants in the beverage industry, Coca-Cola, birthed the idea of the coupon.
 The consequence?
 Coke gave away an estimated 8.5 million free drinks and completely changed the way businesses market.
 In what was a last ditch effort to sell drinks, ended up turning a struggling soda company into a hugely successful global enterprise.

 The significance of today’s coupon era can clearly be accredited to this rags to riches story.
 But much has changed since the late 19th century.
-With 127.5 million Americans using digital coupons in 2016, a growth rate of 5.2%, customers are clicking not clipping.
-Stay competitive by creating an effective digital coupon with these tips:
+In 2016, the use of digital coupons have grown at a rate of 5.2%: customers are clicking not clipping and your business can stay competitive by creating an effective digital coupon with these tips:

 Create Sense Of Urgency

 With call-to-action messaging and expiration dates, your coupon can fuel a sense of urgency.
 To do so, coupons need to have a short life span, evoking the feeling of missing out (FOMO).
 The social psychology behind FOMO simply means that people don’t want to lose out on something.

 Customer FOMO goes into effect when merchants offer coupons for a limited time, making the item seem exclusive—a catalyst to an immediate customer response.
 Incorporating thoughtful messaging can help drive sales; use call out actions like, “Save For A Limited Time Only” and “Act Now.”

 Work In Reciprocity

 In addition to the long term benefits of coupons like, customer loyalty, attracting new customers, and maximising your bottom line, you can leverage coupons to get an immediate reward.